 - Add remaining liquids and dried apricots

-- Place pork chops on top of apricots (this will keep all the seasonings from getting washed off); pressure cook
+- Place pork medallions on top of apricots (this will keep all the seasonings from getting washed off); pressure cook

-- When done, place pork chops on a plate
+- When done, place pork medallions on a plate

 - Whisk a cornstarch slurry into the pot juices